hbarrien/nextwordpredictor/README.md

   2. An R, next-word prediction program that uses the produced n-gram and term frequency data files for textual input processing.

-  3. An R, Shiny Apps application used to test the prediction program online.
+  3. An R, Shiny Apps application used to test the next-word prediction program online.

 ## **SOURCE CODE**
   * **capstone_DataProcessing_v3.R**